syncfusion-content/install-docs/Common/Essential-Studio/Patches/Patches.md

 The following procedure illustrates how to install a patch.

-> Note: * Before installing the patch, ensure that corresponding Essential Studio version and platforms to install the patch in your machine.* If you installed Syncfusion WinRT platform alone then the Assembly Manager execution dialog will not appear during the patch installation.
+N> * Before installing the patch, ensure that corresponding Essential Studio version and platforms to install the patch in your machine.* If you installed Syncfusion WinRT platform alone then the Assembly Manager execution dialog will not appear during the patch installation.
 It will skip this dialog from step 1 to step 4.
 Because, Assembly Manager Utility is not shipped with WinRT platform.